Build a Side Table

 Building a side table is a rite of passage for a beginning furniture maker.
 This is the first piece that can be constructed with joinery and glue.

 In this course you'll focus on the joinery and design techniques to create a simple but elegant side table.
 We provide you with a kit of parts to build a side table no larger than 40"x 20" and up to 30" tall.
 Add hand-tooled embellishments to create a unique piece.

 This class is designed to introduce the new hand tool woodworker to basic furniture making techniques and explore design and ornamentation within a structured project.

 Topics covered in class include:

-- Join the legs and aprons with hand cut mortise and tenons reinforced with draw-bored pins
+- Joining the legs and aprons with hand cut mortise and tenons, reinforced with draw-bored pins.

-- Put a silky smooth surface on the top with the smoothing plane
+- Putting a silky smooth surface on the top with the smoothing plane.

-- Profile the table top lighten the edges or add some gentle detail
+- Profiling the table top; lighten the edges or add gentle detail.

-- Use traditional forms of detailing to lighten and refine the legs and aprons
+- Using traditional forms of detailing to lighten and refine the legs and aprons.

-- Develop a look for the table with traditional finishes.
-Start the finishing of the top.
+- Developing a look for the table with traditional finishes and starting the finishing of the top.
 You'll need to complete the finishing at home.